Asymptotic Analysis of IMEX-RK Methods for ES-BGK Model at Navier-Stokes level: Asymptotic Properties of the IMEX RK Schemes

 \subsection{Preserving the Navier-Stokes Limit.}

-In this section, we analyze the asymptotic behavior of IMEX-RK schemes of type I and II for ES-BGK equations (\ref{ES-BGK}), and prove that for small value of $\varepsilon$, these schemes asymptotically capture the NS limit without resolving $\varepsilon$, providing a numerical scheme for the corresponding CNS equations (\ref{NSeq}).
+In this section, we analyze the asymptotic behavior of IMEX-RK schemes of type I and II for ES-BGK equations (\ref{ES-BGK}), and prove that for small value of $\varepsilon$, these schemes asymptotically capture the NS limit without resolving $\varepsilon$, providing a numerical scheme for the corresponding CNS equations (\ref{NSeq}). {The two main Theorems below not only extend the asymptotic analysis of \cite{Hu} by considering genereal IMEX RK methods, but also result in explicit-type RK schemes for CNS equations which are consistent with the results of \cite{Boscarino2017}. }

 At the Navier-Stokes level, (for small but non-negligible Knudsen numbers, $\varepsilon \ll 1$), the GSA condition is not crucial to ensure consistency with CNS equations for both types of IMEX-RK schemes.
 Therefore, for the subsequent analysis, we do not impose the GSA condition on the scheme.